sumeet-016/Ecommerce-Project/readme.md

 5. December has the highest monthly profit, while May records a loss.

-6. Harivansh is the highest spending customer.
+6. Harivansh is the highest-spending customer.

+## 🚀 Future Enhancements

+1. Implement predictive sales forecasting using ML models.

+2. Automate data refresh from live sources.

+3. Enable drill-through for more detailed customer analytics.

-## Conclusion
+## 🤝 Contributing

-This Ecommerce Sales Dashboard project provides essential business insights and is a powerful tool for decision-makers to understand performance and optimize business strategies.
+Feel free to fork this repository and enhance the dashboard with new features or optimizations.